1981 Defence White Paper

-The 1981 Defence White Paper (titled "The UK Defence Programme: The Way Forward" Cmnd 8288) was a major review of the United Kingdom's defence policy brought about by the Conservative government under the Prime Minister Margaret Thatcher.
+The 1981 Defence White Paper (titled "The UK Defence Programme: The Way Forward") was a major review of the United Kingdom's defence policy brought about by the Conservative government under the Prime Minister Margaret Thatcher.
 The main author was the then Secretary of State for Defence, John Nott.
 The aim of the review was to reduce expenditure during the early 1980s recession and to focus on supporting NATO rather than out of area operations.
-It was ultimately judged however to have been extremely detrimental to the Defence of the Realm, being among other things widely considered to have been one of the contributing factors that led to the outbreak of the Falklands War.
+It was ultimately judged however to have been extremely detrimental to the United Kingdom's defence posture, being one of the contributing factors that led to the outbreak of the Falklands War.

 Royal Navy

 This review proposed extensive cuts to the Royal Navy's surface fleet, including the sale of the new aircraft carrier Invincible to Australia thereby reducing the carrier fleet to just two vessels.
 Under the review, the Royal Navy was focused primarily on anti-submarine warfare under the auspices of NATO.
 Any out-of-area amphibious operations were considered unlikely.
 The entire Royal Marine amphibious force was in jeopardy of being disbanded and the review announced an intent to phase out both assault ships, Intrepid and Fearless, by 1984.

 Although an additional Type 22 frigate was confirmed ordered, Nott stated that nine of the navy's 59 escorts would be decommissioned, mainly from the County, Leander, and Rothesay classes.
 This decision was attributed to the growing cost of refitting and maintaining older warships.
 Several of the older destroyers and frigates would be placed on stand-by/reserve.
 Alongside the proposed hull cuts, Nott revealed that the navy would incur a manpower reduction of between 8,000 and 10,000 people.

 Nott announced the intent to order five additional nuclear-powered attack submarines, eventually increasing the total to 17 and placing greater emphasis on the fleet's sub-surface forces.
 A new class of conventionally-powered attack submarines (the Type 2400) was also to be ordered.
 The Royal Navy's existing building programme of 20 surface warships was to be unaffected by the cuts, though the surface fleet would be downsized as ships were withdrawn from service at a faster rate than their replacements entered service.
 The White Paper also confirmed that the navy's acquisition of the Trident submarine-launched ballistic missile would move forward as part of the Government's plan to modernize the British nuclear deterrent.

 The ice patrol ship Endurance was also due to be withdrawn from the South Atlantic.
 This was interpreted as a sign of weakness by the Argentine Government, encouraging the invasion of the Falkland Islands.
 Chatham Dockyard was also to be closed as an operational base.
 Feasibility studies for the Type 43 and Type 44 destroyers were also cancelled, together with the Sea Dart MkII surface-to-air missile.